Tilly Norwood: History

-Following this criticism, Van der Velden released a statement that month, in which she stated that Norwood was "not a replacement for a human being, but a creative work."
-Moises Mendez II of Out dismissed this as "vapid bullshit", writing, "Nobody wants AI actresses."
-She also denied that a £120,000 grant from the British Film Institute to fund Particle6 had been used to create Norwood, stating that Norwood had been a self-funded project solely for Xicoia.

-Later that month, businessman Kevin O'Leary, while advocating for the use of AI to replace background actors, stated that they could be replaced with "100 Norwell Tillies" without being able to tell the difference.
+After that criticism, Van der Velden released a statement claiming Norwood was "not a replacement for a human being, but a creative work."
+She denied that a £120,000 grant from the British Film Institute to fund Particle6 had been used to create Norwood, stating that Norwood had been a self-funded project solely for Xicoia.
+In late October, businessman Kevin O'Leary, while advocating for the use of AI to replace background actors, stated that they could be replaced with "100 Norwell Tillies" without being able to tell the difference.
 Ryan Reynolds and a real woman named Natalie "Tilly" Norwood also starred in an advertisement for Mint Mobile's internet service provider Minternet that mocked the character of Norwood.
-In November 2025, Van der Velden stated in an interview with Deadline that she planned to create 40 further "very diverse" characters alongside Norwood in order to expand the character's "whole universe".
-Also that month, actress Jameela Jamil criticized the idea of Norwood as "deeply disturbing" for being "a teenage-looking girl who can't say no to a type of sex scene" or "advocate for herself".
+In November 2025, Van der Velden said in an interview with Deadline that she planned to create 40 further "very diverse" characters alongside Norwood in order to expand the character's "whole universe".
+Also in November 2025, actress Jameela Jamil criticized the idea of Norwood as "deeply disturbing" for being "a teenage-looking girl who can't say no to a type of sex scene" or "advocate for herself".
 Van der Velden announced later that month that Particle6 would be producing the History Channel's Streets of the Past, a Dutch documentary series which would be hosted by reality television personality Corjan Mol and would use AI to recreate historical scenes.

+In March 2026, a music video titled "Take The Lead" featuring Norwood was released on YouTube.
+It addressed the backlash of Norwood's creation by opening with the lyrics: "When they talk about me, they don't see/ The human spark, the creativity," and, "I'm just a tool, but I've got life."
+It also featured a disclaimer that says: "made by 18 real humans—from production designers to costume designers to prompters, editors and an actor."
+The vocals were generated by Suno.
+In July 2026, a feature film entitled Misaligned was announced described as starring Norwood.
+Particle6 called the film a "coming-of-age story infused with existential AI chaos", set inside a multiverse known as the "Tillyverse".
+It is currently in development.

+During the promotion of Misaligned, Piers Morgan conducted an interview with Norwood in which the AI program glitched and started speaking Cantonese.

 Commentary

-Charles Pulliam-Moore of The Verge argued that Norwood's introduction was a stunt to normalize "AI actors" despite Norwood essentially being a digital puppet.
-Christopher Zara of Fast Company wrote that the passionate arguments on Norwood's Wikipedia talk page about whether to describe Norwood as an actress or even use the pronoun she offered "a fascinating window into the semantic debates that our society is facing more broadly" as a result of spending increasing amounts of screen time with anthropomorphic AI-generated objects.